 3. Conduct Thorough Research

-4. Create a Detailed Case Study Plan
+4. Develop a Detailed Plan for the Case Study

-5. Identify Key Stakeholders
+5. Determine Main Stakeholders

 7. Maintain Objectivity